Database Interface

 Then the DBMS implementation can inherit from the Partials and skip some of the method implementations unless overwriting them is required.

-KubeArchive currently supports PostgreSQL and MariaDB.
+KubeArchive currently supports the sql engines PostgreSQL and MariaDB.
 Examples of those implementations can be found in the pkg/database go package.